 Draft Profile: BioNaijee Jones attended Timber Creek High School and was rated a 3-star prospect by 247 Sports with a scout's rating of 0.823, going unranked by ESPN.
 Following high school, Jones opted to join Rutgers.

 As a sophomore in 2020 he played in 6 games and logged 248 snaps for the Scarlet Knights.
 He made 25 tackles, 4 assists, and had 5 stops.
-In coverage he totaled 2 pass breakups, one interception, and an outstanding QB rating when targetted of 37.5.
+In coverage he totaled 2 pass breakups, one interception, and an elite QB rating when targetted of 37.5.

 In 2021 as a junior Jones played in 4 games and contributed on 107 snaps.
 He chalked up only 3 tackles, one assist, and added 2 stops.
 In the secondary Jones forced one pass breakup, no interceptions, and gave up a solid QB rating when targetted of 87.5.